-Mr. Buckley captivated many of us for decades with his columns, speeches, debates, appearances on TV talk shows, his authoring of 50+ books, his harpsichord-playing, creation of National Review and a seminal television program for serious political discourse called "Firing Line."
+Mr. Buckley captivated many of us for decades with his columns, speeches, debates, appearances on TV talk shows, authoring of 50+ books, harpsichord-playing, creation of National Review and a seminal television program for serious political discourse called, "Firing Line."

 But it's often the subtle things we recall about those we've known (or wish we had known).
 I'll never forget that devilish, enlightened sparkle in his eyes flashing at the same moment his expansive smile would emerge.
 That radiant face revealed something more than the intellectual gifts for which he is often parodied.

 What I saw in his signature facial expressions, was an abundant joyfulness and love of life beaming straight through the camera lens and into American homes.